-Course code and title UE1 - RMAS 108 - International cooperation, preservation standards & ethics Professional on Assignment Michel Cottin - Archivist, National Archives in Luxembourg (fundamental course + group A) Dr. Forget Chaterera, SUAD (TD group B) Dates January 29 th - February 9 th , 2024 Course description The course covers the concepts and theories of the records management discipline, as it is a set of activities focused on improving the creation, validation, preservation, access, description and disposition of records, as products of an activity.
+Course code and title UE1 - RMAS 108 - International cooperation, preservation standards & ethics Professional on Assignment Michel Cottin - Archivist, National Archives in Luxembourg (fundamental course + group 1) Dr. Forget Chaterera, SUAD (TD group 2) Dates 10 Feb - 21 Feb Course description The course covers the concepts and theories of the records management discipline, as it is a set of activities focused on improving the creation, validation, preservation, access, description and disposition of records, as products of an activity.
 The matter has been more and more a focus these last years, due to the progress of digitization and e-administration.
 As standardisation is the core ingredient to the harmonisation of professionnal practises, the course includes comparisons between national laws and regulation from various countries (USA, France, China, Australia, Sweden, Spain) and the content of existing standards in the field of records management, that could enable students to forge a solid background by comparing different environments with an ethical and reflexive approach.
 The course will include an overview of the process of creating a standard, but will particularly focus on the content of existing standards and technical reports on the subjects.
-The lecturer proposes to soften the harsh side of the content of these texts by briging up the essential notions with specific examples such as: who are the actors of a records management process? the roles and responsibilities? what kind of metadata should be chosen?
-Those elements would be necessary to fulfill the basic knowledge Course learning outcomes Identify what is the core basis of the archival profession, from international standards and ethic behaviour.
+The lecturer proposes to soften the harsh side of the content of these texts by briging up the essential notions with specific examples such as : who are the actors of a records management process ? the roles and responsibilities ? what kind of metadata should be chosen ?
+Those elements would be necessary to fulfill the basic knowledge about standards.
+Upon completion of this course, students will demonstrate their ability to: Course learning outcomes Identify what is the core basis of the archival profession, from international standards and ethic behaviour.
 Discuss (in the same way as lawyers do with laws) and outline the main aspects of professionnal standards and interpret them, Select, identify, and use appropriate standards, or best practises based on their needs, projects and work context, Define what is the base of ethics in archival profession, routine of standards development as well as international issues, lobbying and interests, Explain and promote the role of each stakeholders in the constitution of reference literature corpus, professionnal practise and ethical behaviour.
 State what are the core elements throughout the profession that constitutes archival and records management practise Continuous assessment (50%) Quiz (25%) Teamwork oral presentation (25%) Final assessment (50%) Essay questions + MCQ